GUIDE TO SAFE HIKING

 Please note that the hare-hunting season runs annually from 2 Nov to 31 December.
 Most people choose to hunt hares on Saturdays, but it is their right to hunt all days except Sunday.
 Hunting takes place in the mountains all across the country.

-For your safety, we advise you not to hike during this season.
-In any case, please get in touch with the landowner if you wish to go hiking.
-The regional information centre in the respected area can provide these contacts.
+For your safety, we advise against hiking during this season.
+If you wish to go hiking, please contact the landowner.
+The regional information centre in the respective area can provide these contacts.

 DIGITAL MAPS